SoK: Differential Privacies: Change in formalism (F)

-Further, it is possible to modify the neighborhood definition.
-In~\cite{du2012privacy}, the authors introduce \emph{information privacy}, which can be seen as a posteriori noiseless privacy combined with free lunch privacy: rather than considering the knowledge gain of the adversary on one particular user, it considers its knowledge gain about any possible value of the database.
+The authors of semantic privacy also combined it with probabilistic DP, and simply called it \emph{$\epsdel$-semantic privacy}.
+Further, it is possible to consider different definitions of neighborhood.
+In~\cite{du2012privacy}, authors introduce \emph{information privacy}\footnote{ Another definition with the same name is introduced in~\cite{wu2017information}, we mention it earlier in this section.} (InfPr), which can be seen as a posteriori noiseless privacy combined with free lunch privacy: rather than only considering the knowledge gain of the adversary on one particular user, it considers its knowledge gain about any possible group of values of the dataset.